lgingerich/solana-indexer/README.md

 - Some slots/blocks are missing block time data.
 Want to partition on this field, so need to fill in the missing data.

-- Fix partitioning in iceberg
+- Fix partitioning in iceberg table creation

+- Fix schema definition for nullable fields

 - Data saving
-    - v1: batch save data to parquet
+    - v1: batch save data to parquet (DONE)
-    - v2: add iceberg/parquet as data sink
+    - v2: add iceberg/parquet as data sink (DONE)
     - v3: implement streaming/micro-batch saving to iceberg

 - Are there any guarantees on using saved data integrity on restarts?